lazd/lazd.github.io/source/posts/Scaleable interfaces with rem units.md

     * Generally, this effect looks bad for > 1px
 * Elements that you do not want to scale with the rest of the page
     * Maybe you want the fine print to stay fine
-    * I really can't think of a great example here

 ## Where you should still use em